 Behaved in a way that has harmed, or may have harmed a child, or

 Possibly committed a criminal offence against or related to a child, or

-- Behaved towards a child or children in a way that indicates s/he is unsuitable to work with children.
+Behaved towards a child or children in a way that indicates they may pose a risk of harm to children.